uBizzy/koseven/system/guide/ko7/tutorials/hello-world.md

 ![Hello, World!](hello_world_2_error.png "Hello, World!")

-For some reason KO7's thrown a wobbly and isn't showing our amazing message.
+For some reason Koseven's thrown a wobbly and isn't showing our amazing message.

 If we look at the error message we can see that the View library wasn't able to find our site template, probably because we haven't made it yet – *doh*!